 We arrived much later than planned, but we were safe and grateful.
 Thank goodness we’d booked a lodge instead of faffing with an awning in the dark!

 Our first stop?
 Fish and chips.
-Now, I’ve been managing type 2 diabetes (I talk more about that here) and this was the first time I’d had proper fish and chips since the diagnosis.
+Now, I’ve been managing type 2 diabetes and this was the first time I’d had proper fish and chips since the diagnosis.
 Parkdean’s on-site chippy didn’t disappoint — crispy, golden, and worth every careful carb calculation.

 The lodge: A touch of unexpected luxury

 We’ve stayed in quite a few lodges and caravans in our time, but this one?
 Easily the best.
-Watch our full lodge tour below.
 Both our bedroom and the twins’ room had walk-in wardrobes.
 WALK-IN!
 I still can’t believe it.
 Elaine had that little satisfied smile that says, “This is better than camping.”

 Comfortable, spotless, and beautifully located, this lodge was genuinely luxurious without feeling too posh for families like ours.

 Sandford Holiday Park has a huge variety of activities.
-The twins were in their element on the football/basketball courts, and we even managed a splash in the indoor pool — brave for April!
+The twins were in their element on the football and basketball courts, and we even managed a splash in the indoor pool — brave for April!

 There’s also archery, which they loved, and an outdoor pool for summer visits.
 The usual clubhouse and restaurant set-up was there, but with an unexpected twist: wrestling.
 Not our usual Saturday night fare, but the crowd was having the time of their lives, and the kids loved the wild atmosphere.